czue/pegasus-docs/python/setup.md

 See the [Docker documentation](/docker.md) to set up your development environment with Docker.

+Docker environments support using uv or pip-tools as a package manager.
+Uv is recommended.

 ## Using uv

 It's recommended that new projects not using docker use [uv](https://docs.astral.sh/uv/) to manage their Python environments.